amit-syadav/AOA-CLRS/README.md

 # AOA-CLRS in C lang
-algorithms as per CLRS cormen
+algorithm code written as per CLRS cormen
-Written in C/C++
+Coded in C/C++
+Checked in Dev-cpp